ICQMB/Study-of-the-Impacts-of-Turgor-pressure-Induced-Boundary-Tension-on-the-Maintenance-of-the-SAM/README.md

 -OOP_flag [1 or 0] // 1 is P3D model; 0 is 2D model
 -BFM [double X] // sets X micronewtons as the magnitude of F_boundary.

+This model has been coded to work with OMP CPU parallelization.
+A sample submision script for the SLURM queueing system has been included under SAMPLE_SUBMISSION_SCRIPT.sh.

-This repository includes several script files used to expedite the submission process in a SLURM queue system.
+This repository includes several C++ scripts that were used to expedite the submission process in a SLURM queue system.